 After a few months of being told I could never ride a motorcycle, I decided I could also be a biker chick.
-I got a black leather jacket and boots—with pockets!—and took a picture of myself with my future Honda Rebel to post on Facebook so my internet friends could hold me accountable.
+I got a black leather jacket and boots—with pockets!– a motorcycle helmet with bluetooth, and took a picture of myself with my future Honda Rebel to post on Facebook so my internet friends could hold me accountable.
 I am going to learn how to ride a motorcycle.
 Why can’t that be me?

 It only took two weekends in one month to learn that not everything can be “my thing.”

 I took a class to learn to ride and dropped the bike four times.
 I was discouraged, but I wasn’t giving up.
 There’s nothing I can’t do.
 So I took it again, and while I only dropped the bike once this time, the instructor took special care to tell me what I was doing wrong.
 I don’t have the upper body strength to push the bike enough and I have terrible balance.

 I only failed the riding test by three points the second time I took it.
 That tells me that I have the ability to ride.
 I’ve proven to myself that I can do it.
 But is this something I even really want to do?